 As is true of many countries, Argentina’s economic problems have become worse in the Covid-19 pandemic.
-Earlier this month, the government concluded a new $45 billion agreement with the IMF to prevent Argentina from defaulting.
-A controversial new loan will pay for the previous one.
-Argentina's fractured Congress must approve the deal, and a major challenge is that the ruling Peronist party itself is split on the matter.
+The country needs a new agreement with the IMF and has recently reached a basic understanding on key policies.
+There will soon be another controversial programme to avoid the country getting into arrears.
+A new loan will pay for the previous one.
 No doubt, the reputation of the IMF is being diminished by its Argentina problem.

-The IMF's assessment of the old deal spells out clear lessons.
+The IMF report spells out clear lessons.
 Bailouts should be tailored to suit local conditions, which include a country’s politics.
 Governments should have a well-targeted plan for dealing with debt problems, including dual-currency issues.
 Both the IMF and its borrowers should be open to a broad range of measures for dealing with financial crises.

 The IMF’s mission is to restore stability in times of crisis.
-While Argentina’s persistent crisis has absorbed IMF funds, many low-income countries need support (see contribution by Kathrin Berensmann).
+While Argentina’s persistent crisis has absorbed IMF funds, many low-income countries need support (see Kathrin Berensmann on www.dandc.eu).
 Continued improvement in IMF practice is necessary to preserve the Fund’s resources for where they are needed most.